-The component units of WICO, viNGN, and KAMI have the same fiscal year end as the Authority.
-The component unit of Lonesome Dove has a fiscal year ended December 31, 2019.
-Condensed financial statements for the major component units are presented on the following page.
+The component units of WICO, viNGN and KAMI have the same fiscal year end as the Authority.
+The component unit of Lonesome Dove has a fiscal year ended December 31, 2020.
+Condensed financial statements for the major component units are presented below.